Reading List

 Goal grades

-At the start of the month, I gave up on Is It Keto and set goals to help me pursue other projects.
-Here’s how I did against those goals.
+At the start of each month, I declare what I’d like to accomplish.
+Here’s how I did against those goals:

 - Grade: A